github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll.md

 {% data reusables.pages.theme-customization-help %}

 1. On {% data variables.product.prodname_dotcom %}, navigate to your theme's source repository.
-For example, the source repository for Minima is https://github.com/jekyll/minima.
+For example, the source repository for Minimal is https://github.com/pages-themes/minimal.
 1. In the __layouts_ folder, navigate to your theme's _default.html_ file.
 1. Copy the contents of the file.
 {% data reusables.pages.navigate-site-repo %}